draganglumac/jnxlibc/README.md

 #cmake . -DCMAKE_INSTALL_PREFIX=/Users/alexjo/Projects/jnxlibc/build/
 sudo make install

-Use -ljnxc when building your project
+Use -ljnxc when building your project for shared library Use -ljnxcs for static library

 ````
 ####Flags